-Designed with the compact car in mind, this lightweight car seat will work whether you’re rolling in an SUV or chugging along in hatchback, which makes this seat somewhat of a unicorn.
+Designed with the compact car in mind, this lightweight child safety seat will work whether you’re rolling in an SUV or chugging along in a hatchback, which makes this seat somewhat of a unicorn.
 Why?
-If you’ve spent much time scouring the net, you may have realized that smaller car seats are few and far between, with most seats ranging between big and behemoth.
+If you’ve spent much time scouring the net, you may have realized that smaller car seats are few and far between, with most ranging between big and behemoth.

 On the safety side, the KeyFit 30 meets federal crash-test safety requirements, in part thanks to its rigid, shell-like design and additional side-impact protection.
 However, what puts this seat ahead of many others is the inclusion of a high-quality infant cushion insert.